boschglobal/luisy/docs/source/testing.rst

 can specify a task she would like to run and can provide outputs of some tasks that may be needed during execution.
-Here, the user can provide the output objects of the tasks as python objects using :code:`existing_outputs`, which is a list of tuples the task and output objects tuples
+Here, the user can provide the output objects of the tasks as python objects using :code:`existing_outputs`, which is a list of tuples containing the task and the regarding output.

 Test the execution summary